Opencontour/HelpGuides/en/docs/heapLeachModel.md

 The user will be required to follow steps outlined under Chapter 7.6 including saving the grouped .JSON file.

 Create a new stacking plan:  A stacking plan can be created from the “Write/Read State” date as a separate file.
 This can be a monthly historical update, or it can be a forecasted stacking.
-1. Use the new group .json file from the larger model as the starting Base topography for this new stacking so that there are no gaps.<br/><br/>
+1. Use the new LeachModelGroup.json file from the larger model as the starting Base topography for this new stacking so that there are no gaps.<br/><br/>
 2. Follow the historical or forecast stacking instructions.<br/><br/>
 3. Save this file with descriptions, for example [YYMMDD]_pad1_stacking_all.json<br/><br/>
 4. Save the CutterResult layer as a separate file for import, not the larger model.Save this file with descriptions, for example: [YYMMDD]_pad1_stacking_cr.json<br/><br/>
 5. Save any solution shapes as a separate file: [YYMMDD]_pad1_stacking_solution.json<br/><br/>

-### 7.7.1 Import the CutterResult file into the existing model
+### 7.7.1 Append the CutterResult file into the existing model

+Open a new Project session (new Tab), drag & drop the newly created.json file with the write_state_all.json description.

+The new CutterResult file, with actual or forecast data, will need to be appended to the BasellAll file by following these steps:

+Open Heap Leach Stacking Module (Utility menu)
+Misc Tab - Append Cutter Result - Choose File

-The new stacking dataset (CutterResult) will be appended to the existing model.
+The Append function will override any existent CutterResult blocks with any new ones.
+This avoids having duplicated CutterResult shapes.The new stacking dataset (CutterResult) will be appended to the existing model.

-Select the “Misc” tab in the Leach Stacking Menu to import the CutterResult file (“Rehandled CutterResult”).

-If blocks have been rehandled to make new room for the new stacking, the old blocks will be deleted and replaced with the new stacking.

 ![Image](./images/import_cutters.png)